marcopxt/NAPB/README.md

 - **Conventional breeding program (CONV):** A conventional sweet corn breeding program with phenotypic selection.
 - **Genomic selection breeding program (CONVGS):**  A conventional sweet corn breeding program with genomic selection.
-- **Double-haploid breeding program (DHGS):** A sweet corn breeding program with double-haploid and genomic selection.
+- **Double-haploid breeding program (DH):** A sweet corn breeding program with double-haploid and genomic selection.

 These scenarios were compared using the mean of 50 replicates, each replicate consisting of: i. a burn-in phase, used in all scenarios as common starting point with 20 years of breeding, and, ii. an advanced phase of evaluation comprising of 30 years.